ima2132/Regex-Tutorial/gist-template.md

 1. `[a-z0-9_\.-]`

-The first section of the email regex tells us that we can do/include the following in our email addresses:
+The first section of the email regex tells us what we can do/include the following in our email addresses:
 * We can include lowercase letters from a to z.
 * We *cannot* use uppercase letters because they are not specified.
 * We can use numbers from 0 to 9.
-* We can also include the special characters _, , ., and -.
+* We can also include the special characters `_`,  `.`, and `-`.

 2. `[\da-z\.-]`

-For the second set of brackets, we specify what is allowed in the part of the email address *after* the @ symbol:
+For the second set of brackets, we specify what is allowed in the part of the email address *after* the `@` symbol:
 * We can start with any digit, as indicated by `\d`.
 * We can use lowercase letters from a to z.
 * We can also include the special characters `_`, `.`, and `-`.